-Dr. Allison shares the Nobel Prize with Dr. Tasuku Honjo of Kyoto University for "for their discovery of cancer therapy by inhibition of negative immune regulation."
+Dr. Allison shares the Nobel Prize with Dr. Tasuku Honjo of Kyoto University "for their discovery of cancer therapy by inhibition of negative immune regulation."
 Dr. Allison was selected for his basic research discoveries that launched a revolutionary new way to attack cancer -- by treating the immune system rather than the tumor.
 A drug based on his research was the first to extend the lives of people with late-stage melanoma, some for 10 years and beyond.

-Dr. Allison received his bachelor's and doctoral degrees in biological science from U. T. Austin.
+Dr. Allison received his bachelor's and doctoral degrees in biological science from The University of Texas at Austin.
 He started his career at M. D. Anderson in 1977 as one of the first employees of a new basic science research center and was recruited in November 2012 to lead the Immunology Department and to establish an immunotherapy research platform for M. D. Anderson's Moon Shots Program.

 He is a 2012 recipient of a Science and Technology Acquisition and Retention (STARs) award and was recognized by the Board for his Breakthrough Prize in Life Sciences award for T-Cell Research in 2014.
 He is a member of the National Academies of Science and Medicine and has received other prestigious awards, including the Canada Gairdner International Award and the Lasker-DeBakey Clinical Medical Research Award.

-- 9. U. T. System: Discussion regarding support of U. T. institutions - 10.
-U. T. System: Chancellor's update related to U. T. System Administration organization and structure
+STANDING COMMITTEE REPORTS AND RECOMMENDATIONS.--At 9:10 a.m., Chairman Tucker announced the Board would hear the reports and recommendations of the Standing Committees, which are set forth on Pages 16 - 82.
+REPORT AND RECOMMENDATION OF THE AUDIT, COMPLIANCE, AND RISK MANAGEMENT COMMITTEE (Pages 16 - 17).--Committee Chairman Beck reported that the Audit, Compliance, and Risk Management Committee met in Open Session to consider those matters on its agenda and to formulate recommendations for The University of Texas System Board of Regents.
+Unless otherwise indicated, the action set forth in the Minute Order that follows was recommended by the Audit, Compliance, and Risk Management Committee and approved in Open Session by the U. T. System Board of Regents.